-A quick pickle recipe is a pickling recipe that involves a brine mixture usually consisting of salt, vinegar, and sugar but does not involve canning.
-Quick pickles recipes usually only take about 24-hours and are very simple to make.
+A quick pickle recipe is a pickling recipe that involves a brine mixture, usually consisting of salt, vinegar, and sugar, but does not involve canning.
+Quick pickles recipes usually only take about 24 hours and are very simple.

 For the Brine:

-Rice Vinegar: Rice vinegar is one of the most delicate sweet vinegar you can use.
-Try not to use seasoned rice vinegar, which generally includes salt, sugar, and sometimes MSG.
+Rice Vinegar: Rice vinegar is one of the most delicate, sweet vinegar you can use.
+Avoid using seasoned rice vinegar, which generally includes salt, sugar, and sometimes MSG.

 Substitutes for Rice Vinegar:

-- Red or White Wine Vinegar – fruity, tangy, a somewhat more potent than rice vinegar.
+- Red or White Wine Vinegar – fruity, tangy, somewhat more potent than rice vinegar.